Pro 1 Bridge Exam at Powder Mountain UT, JANUARY 27-29, 2020

 Bridge course applicants are required to be currently working (guides, patrollers, forecasters, instructors) and to provide proof they are routinely applying SWAG guidelines to daily observations and participating in their operation’s risk assessment.
 Students who are not currently in the workplace are advised to take the PRO 1 course, rather than the Pro 1 Bridge course.

-Cost: $320 per person
+Cost: varies per venue

 Student: Instructor Ratio: 6:1

 Cancellation Policy: A $35.00 fee is charged for course date transfers.
 60% of the course cost can be refunded up to 30 days prior to the course start.
 No refunds are provided for cancellations made less than 30 days prior to the start of the course for which you are registered.
-Unfortunately we cannot give refunds, rainchecks or cancellations if passes into Silverton are closed (best arrive early if the weather forecast is big).
+Unfortunately we cannot give refunds, rainchecks or cancellations if passes are closed (best arrive early if the weather forecast is big).

 Send an email to Pro@avyschool.org with documentation of the following.
 20 documented days in avalanche terrain in 1 season.
 This can include trip plans, am forms, a letter from a supervisor.